Why Hire us?

 Google My Business

 A must for local businesses, and any business really.
 You can show for searches other than your brand name.
 This free service is vastly under-rated and under used.
+It can help you get that coveted googlesearch first page, to increase those free Google hits.

 Affiliate marketing is when external companeies bring you customers in exchange for payent, usually as a percentage of sale.